wea-f/Norepted/README.md

 1. Enter your youtube link in the orange text box. <br>
 2. Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard. <br>
 3. Now the video embeds down below, it may take a few seconds depending on how fast your computer is.
+# How does it work
+  Norepted is a youtube video embedder, it basically embeds a video, like how your teacher embeds a video on Google Slides for class.
+The code simply takes the video id from the url and attaches to youtube-nocookie.com, the embeded youtube video link.
+That link then goes into a html video element and your video appears like magic!